 Over the years, Humber Bay Park has evolved into a well-loved neighbourhood green space and remains a well-kept secret among city-dwelling nature-lovers.
 As a result of the increasing density in the Mimico Neighbourhood and in the immediate vicinity of the Park during the past 5-10 years, the Park is under new pressure to accommodate larger numbers of visitors.
 The aging park infrastructure, combined with increased use has resulted in significant signs of wear and tear, deterioration and decay.

-Recognizing the significance of Humber Bay Park as an important amenity for current and future residents of the Greater Toronto Area, the TRCA and the City of Toronto have commissioned DTAH to prepare a Master Plan that reviews the existing conditions within the park, highlights issues and opportunities to guide future improvements to the Park in order to protect its unique character and ensure its continued sustainability.
+Recognizing the significance of Humber Bay Park as an important amenity for current and future residents of the Greater Toronto Area, the TRCA and the City of Toronto commissioned DTAH to prepare a Master Plan that reviews the existing conditions within the park, highlights issues and opportunities to guide future improvements to the Park in order to protect its unique character and ensure its continued sustainability.
 Download the Humber Bay Park Master Plan here.
-DTAH are continuing to work on Humber Bay Park, currently leading the landscape architecture for Phase 1 Implementation of the Plan.
+DTAH is continuing to work on Humber Bay Park, currently leading the landscape architecture for Phase 1 Implementation of the Plan.

 City of Toronto